stoltene2/blog/posts/2015-11-08-configure-emacs-haskell-mode-and-projectile/index.markdown

 [.dir-locals.el](http://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html#Directory-Variables)
 comes from the ability to specify configuration based on current mode, current directory, or sub-directory.
-This is powerful in a web application where you have a test command for the backend and a separate test command for Javascript tests.
+This is powerful in a web application where you have a test command for the back-end and a separate test command for Javascript tests.

 The _biggest_ disadvantage is safety.
 If you check your